12nomad/litee-play/README.md

 # Litee Play

-A simple clone of rawg.io to browse available game on each platform
+A simple clone of rawg.io to browse available games for each platform

 ## 🚀 Tech Stack